Discover Color Range Selection

 Just use the lasso tool on subtract from selection and draw the lasso around this area to de-select it.
 Now you just have the remaining background pixels around the hairs left.

-Do any other adjusting (subtraction) to the selection that you need to.
+Do any other adjusting (subtraction) to the

 Here you can see a closer view of the selected area after using the select: color range command.

 This is a very powerful tool.
 If you want all the Photoshop power you can handle make sure you get my TutorialKey video training for Photoshop CS.
 It's loaded with tutorials and I even have a super tutorial on advanced hair selection techniques..
+Here is the color range again.

 Imagine going in and selecting these by hand or trying to 'erase' these pixels (yikes).